-Brooklyn Letters consists of six psychologists: licensed Clinical Psychologists, Dr. Annette Hernandez & Dr. Jennifer Rodman, licensed Child Psychologist, Dr. Carolyn Kessler, licensed Child and School Clinical Psychologist, Dr. Veronica Brodsky, and a Counseling Psychologist, Dr. Damaliah Gibson.
+Brooklyn Letters consists of six psychologists: licensed Clinical Psychologists, Dr. Annette Hernandez & Dr. Jennifer (Rodman) Keluskar, licensed Child Psychologist, Dr. Carolyn Kessler, licensed Child and School Clinical Psychologist, and Dr. Veronica Brodsky.
 Dr. Lindsay Whitman, a neuropsychologist, is also a team member.
-Please read below to learn more about their professional services, and Dr. Rodman’s office is located in Astoria, Queens.
+Please read below to learn more about their professional services, and Dr. Keluskar’s office is located in Astoria, Queens.

 Dr. Hernandez is a licensed clinical psychologist with experience in treating children of all ages and adults with a wide range of difficulties.
 She has a private practice in the Park Slope area of Brooklyn.
 Dr. Hernandez has over a decade of clinical experience and has worked in variety of treatment settings.
 She has specialized training in cognitive behavioral therapy for treating post-traumatic stress, depression, anxiety, phobias and obsessive-compulsive disorders.
 She has also been intensively trained in Dialectical Behavior Therapy and Motivational Interviewing.
 Dr. Hernandez’s therapy interventions are drawn from her past experience in research for evidence-based treatment.
 In addition to being a principal investigator and coordinator for federally funded research projects, she has also lectured and authored manuscripts on the implementation and modification of such treatments.
 She has been invited to train, supervise, and consult other clinicians on the use and implementation of evidence-based clinical practices in community-based settings.
 She currently works as a Senior Staff Psychologist at Maimonides Medical Center in Brooklyn and holds a voluntary faculty appointment at the Mount Sinai School of Medicine.
 Dr. Hernandez’s therapy work includes practical strategies that are clear and easy to implement.
 Her work with children involves regular contact with parents to help them participate in and support their child’s success.